tytydraco/yessleep/out/Im_an_archivist_for_a_private_university_I_found_some_strange_tape_recordings_PART_2.md

 \[SHUFFLING, HEAVY EQUIPMENT DROPS\]

 STEVENS: Right now, we're in a large chamber near the mouth of a cave system we're naming the Sheer Strait.
-This is our last equipment check at the forward base before we head down a southwest lead passage Radio check?
+This is our last equipment check at the forward base before we head down a southwest lead passage.
+Radio check?

 \[RADIO CLICKS ON\]